-I am a PhD candidate in the political science department at MIT, where I study how the design of public policies affects how we perceive the costs and benefits of government.
+I'm a PhD candidate in the political science department at MIT, where I'm writing a dissertation on how the design of public policies affects how we perceive the costs and benefits of government.

 With the help of survey experiments and randomized control trials that I run in the public policy sphere in various advanced industrialized countries, I also study important questions related to social policy, taxation design and how citizens view government in their everyday lives.

 My prior field experience includes work with homeless populations, refugees, abused women, ex-prisoners, and exploited workers in Scandinavia, Latin America and the United States.
 I have helped teach an MIT undergraduate course on European Politics, as well as a JPAL Executive Education Course on Evaluating Social Programs.
 I'm also a visiting scholar at The People Lab at UC Berkeley, and a member of the Harvard STAR Lab.

 Before joining MIT, I worked as a research and policy associate at the Community Training and Assistance Center in Boston, where I focused on civil society and education policy.
 Prior to that, I graduated summa cum laude from Wellesley College with a BA in Peace and Justice Studies, Spanish and Psychology.
 My degree includes studies of European law at the Universidad Carlos III in Madrid, work at the MIT Behavioral Research Lab, and field research on civil war and gang violence in Central America.

 My ongoing work is generously supported by the Minda de Gunzburg Center for European Studies at Harvard University.
 I am also a recipient of the Alice Freeman Palmer Graduate Fellowship, and was recently awarded the Prince Bertil Prize by the Sweden-America Foundation.